A Charge Constraint in BMN: Review of Aspects of BMN

-where $J^i$ is an N-dimensional matrix representation of $SU(2)$ and $i=1,2,3$.
-Each partition of $N$ amounts to a vacuum:
+where $J^i$ form an $N$-dimensional matrix representation of $SU(2)$ and $i=1,2,3$.
+The representations of $SU(2)$ are generically reducible and each partition of $N$ amounts to a vacuum:

-The notation $k=1,..., K$ labels $K$ different irreducible representations, $n_k$ is the degeneracy of the $k$'th irreducible representation, and $N_k$ is the dimensionality of the $k$'th irreducible representation.
-For example, the trivial vacuum preserves the $U(N)$ gauge group with $K=1 ~,~ n_K = N ~,~ N_1 =1$.
+where the notation $k=1,..., K$ labels $K$ different irreducible representations, $n_k$ is the degeneracy of the $k$'th irreducible representation, and $N_k$ is the dimensionality of the $k$'th irreducible representation.
+For example, the trivial vacuum preserves the $U(N)$ gauge group is described by $K=1 ~,~ n_1 = N ~,~ N_1 =1$.
 In reducible vacua, the gauge group is broken to $U(n_1) \times ... \times U(n_K)~.$

+The perturbative spectrum of the model is reviewed next.
 The paper \cite{Dasgupta:2002hx} solved for the spectrum of the model in the semiclassical limit and found that bosonic and fermionic quantum harmonic oscillators generate it.
-About the irreducible vacuum/single-membrane vacuum that has $K=1, n_1=1, N_1=N$, the quantum excitations are described in Table~\ref{tab}.
+About the irreducible vacuum/single-membrane vacuum characterized by $K=1, n_1=1, N_1=N$, the quantum excitations are described in Table~\ref{tab}.